Renewables

 western balkans wind solar planned projects

-Wind, solar planned projects in the Western Balkans
+Wind, and solar planned projects in the Western Balkans

 In pre-construction and construction are 3.2 GW (29%) of prospective utility-scale solar and 6.4 GW (52%) of prospective wind capacity.
 The remaining 13.6 GW has been announced, but it is yet to begin financing and permitting, according to the analysis.

-The US, the EU interests continue to push for 2.6 GW of gas power plants
+The US, and the EU interests continue to push for 2.6 GW of gas power plants

 “Serbia and BiH are linchpins in the region’s solar and wind buildout.
 They account for nearly 70% of prospective solar and wind capacity in the region,” the study finds.

-The authors stress that the United States and European Union are continuing to push for 2.6 GW of new gas-powered capacity.
+The authors stress that the United States and the European Union continue pushing for 2.6 GW of new gas-powered capacity.

-The EU and US need to embrace solar and wind instead of gas as an energy security measure to help the Western Balkans reach their full clean energy potential, they underlined.
+They underlined that the EU and US need to embrace solar and wind instead of gas as an energy security measure to help the Western Balkans reach their full clean energy potential.

 Comments (0)